 Ultimately, though, the subtlest critique is the most effective.
 At the Museo Guadalupe, a former Franciscan mission with an impressive collection

-of colonial art, Fabiola Torres Alzagua’s Telón de fondo (Backdrop, 2018) recalls the baroque conventions popular in colonial-era art while eschewing its ornamental air.
+of colonial art, Fabiola Torres Alzaga’s Telón de fondo (Backdrop, 2018) recalls the baroque conventions popular in colonial-era art while eschewing its ornamental air.
 Shot at a local theatre, the double channel video depicts a pair of heavy red curtains sweeping balletically across an empty stage, as machinery jingles in the background and ghostly lights illuminate the empty seats.
-As with Bravo’s derisory adobe walls, Torres Alzagua suggests that the lasting cultural power of colonial- ism is its ability to affect perception, rather than to construct a fixed set of subjects – much like the scenography of a play.
+As with Bravo’s derisory adobe walls, Torres Alzaga suggests that the lasting cultural power of colonial- ism is its ability to affect perception, rather than to construct a fixed set of subjects – much like the scenography of a play.
 Such interventions confirm the capacity of the biennial – and of art – to undermine the reactionary politics that continue to govern provincial Mexico and much of the world.

 FEMSA Biennial XIII runs at various venues in Zacatecas, Mexico, until 9 February 2019.